DavidDump/bakalar/new.md

 # x86 architecture
 some history about the architecture, maybe about the itanium and how Intel was unable to standardize a new ISA despite spending millions on it. readoning about the instructions and why some exist, explain what is the purpose of some instructions. some closing thoughts that summarize the section.

+Explain how the architecture works, how instructions are encoded, maybe some datail about x86 thats needed to understand how certaint instructions work.

+Mention using intel syntax for assembly.
 ## Registers
 TODO: something about registers

-Mention using intet syntax for assembly.
 ## Arithmetic instrucions
 The processor has a component called the ALU (arithmetic logic unit), that is capable of performing basic arithmetic and logical operations on some data.
 The most basic ones include: addition (ADD), subtraction (SUB), multiplications (MUL), division (DIV).
 The ADD and SUB operations require two opearands, the source and the destination:
 ```